Looking for Part 4? It’s here: https://atomicfeminist.com/2021/03/31/its-just-biology-part-4/

 “Is your stuff all there still?
 Did she run up your Amazon, maybe?”

-“Do you think you should, though?
+“Whatever, I almost shit one.
+Don’t you think you should check it, though?
 Just…just in case?”

 “She could have run up your Amazon and exchanged everything on the black market.
 Used it to buy her way off the station?”